 This exercise will enable:

-Quality- Digital engagement of your stakeholders will eliminate the guesswork of planning conference topics and instill confidence in your management team by knowing that your event reflects your stakeholder’s wants and needs.
+Quality- Digital engagement of your stakeholders will eliminate the guesswork of planning conference topics.
+Increase the confidence of your management team by knowing your event reflects your stakeholders’ wants and needs.

-Efficiency - Make the best use of your stakeholders’ time at the conference by addressing what they want to learn and showing them what they want to see.
+Efficiency- Make the best use of your stakeholders’ time at conferences by addressing what they want to learn and showing them what they want to see.
 Powernoodle organizers can plan even large conferences by investing only an hour of their time engaging prospective attendees

 Powernoodle.
 (2015).
 Powernoodle Sends Conference Participation Through the Roof.
 Powernoodle. https://www.powernoodle.com/case-studies/